The UK's Best Green Energy Suppliers in 2022

 Traditionally gas and electricity have been produced using harmful carbon-emitting fossil fuels, such as oil, coal and natural gas, due to their abundance and availability at a lower price.

-In addition to using renewable sources, Some suppliers also claim to provide green energy by paying to offset the carbon impact of fossil fuels.
+In addition to using renewable sources, some green energy suppliers also claim to provide green energy by purchasing carbon offset certificates.
 However, you should take into account that this is actually just compensating for carbon emissions, instead of producing truly green energy.

 A word on green gasGreen gas is achieved through a process named ‘anaerobic digestion’, brought about by the breaking down of biodegradable materials, such as farm animal manure, crops and human waste.
 As green gas is not yet widely available, very few suppliers can actually offer truly 100% renewable gas plans.
 Many ‘renewable energy’ tariffs will offer just 10% green gas, with the production of the remaining 90% compensated through carbon offsets.